vijayksingh/node-bittorrent/readme.md

 - Interesting thing is torrent operates on udp protocol instead of http protocol.

 ## Bencode
+ - The output probably looked fairly incomprehensible to you as it's written in Bencode.
+ - Bencode is data serialization format just like XML and JSON.

 ## Getting Peers via the Tracker